Belarus in the Eurovision Song Contest 2008: Background

-The Belarusian national broadcaster, National State Television and Radio Company of the Republic of Belarus (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
-Since 2004, BTRC has organised a national final in order to choose Belarus' entry, a selection procedure that continued for their 2008 entry.
+As part of its duties as participating broadcaster, BTRC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since 2004, the broadcaster has organised a national final in order to choose its entry, a selection procedure that continued for its 2008 entry.

 Before Eurovision

 Eurofest 2008

-Eurofest 2008 was the national final format developed by BTRC to select the Belarusian entry for the Eurovision Song Contest 2008.
+Eurofest 2008 was the national final format developed by BTRC to select its entry for the Eurovision Song Contest 2008.
 The competition consisted of a semi-final and final held on 21 December 2007 and 21 January 2008, respectively.
 Both shows were hosted by Denis Kurian and Vera Poliakova and broadcast on the First Channel and Belarus TV as well as online via the broadcaster's official website tvr.by.

+Format

+The competition consisted of three stages.
+In the first stage, artists and songwriters had the opportunity to apply for the competition by attending live auditions during designated dates.
+Fifteen entries were selected to participate in the second stage out of all the submitted applications.
+The second stage was the televised semi-final which took place on 21 December 2007.
+Four entries advanced to the final based on a public televote and the votes from an expert jury.
+The fifteen songs first faced a public televote where one entry qualified to the final.
+The jury then selected an additional three qualifiers from the remaining entries.
+The third stage was the final, which took place on 21 January 2008 where the votes from an expert jury determined the winner that would represent Belarus in Belgrade out of the four acts.
+The competition rules also allowed for the finalists to completely change their candidate songs.

+The jury panel that participated in the semi-final and final consisted of: